Molecular Biofilm Biology

 Biofilm formation mechanisms

 Biofilms are communities of aggregated bacterial cells embedded in an extracellular polymeric matrix, and they are associated with numerous chronic infections since bacteria in biofilms are tolerant to antimicrobial treatments and host immune defenses.
-Recent research suggests that the molecule cyclic diguanosine monophosphate (c-di-GMP) constitutes a ubiquitous intracellular regulator of bacterial biofilm formation.
+Current research suggests that the molecule c-di-GMP constitutes a ubiquitous intracellular regulator of bacterial biofilm formation.
 High levels of c-di-GMP induce formation of biofilms, whereas low levels of c-di-GMP induce a planktonic bacterial lifestyle.
 The level of c-di-GMP in bacteria is determined by diguanylate cyclases (DGCs) and phosphodiesterases (PDEs) which contain catalytic GGDEF and EAL/HD-GYP domains as well as regulatory domains.
 The research project is aimed at obtaining knowledge of the regulation of the activity of DGCs and PDEs, as well as on identification of down-stream c-di-GMP affecter proteins.
 This knowledge may reveal novel molecular targets for new drugs that can prevent or cure biofilm infections.

-Funding: The European Research Council
+Funding: The European Research Council and The Novo Nordisk Foundation

 Mechanisms of biofilm-associated antimicrobial tolerance

 It is well established that bacterial biofilms are more tolerant to antibiotics than planktonic bacteria.
 Several factors are known to play a role in the high antimicrobial tolerance displayed by biofilms, including restricted antibiotic penetration, physiological heterogeneity, and induction of specific antibiotic resistance genes.
 However, our current knowledge is fragmented and the relative importance of the different factors is not known.
 Accordingly, more knowledge is warranted about antibiotic tolerance mechanisms in order for us to develop effective treatments against biofilm infections.
-In a collaboration with Professor Leo Eberl at the University of Zürich, we use the next-generation DNA sequencing technique Tn-Seq to identify the complete set of genes that play a role in antibiotic tolerance of Pseudomonas aeruginosa and Burkholderia cenecepacia biofilms.
+In a collaboration with Professor Leo Eberl at the University of Zürich, we use the next-generation DNA sequencing technique Tn-Seq to identify genes that play a role in antibiotic tolerance of Pseudomonas aeruginosa and Burkholderia cenecepacia biofilms.
 Thereby, the proteins and molecular mechanisms underlying antibiotic tolerance can be identified, and new drug targets can be suggested.

 Development of anti-biofilm compounds